sachinsu/sachinsu.github.io/work_journal/software.md

             - API Security - Checks during development, testing and production
             - API Observability - Measuring API Traffic
         - Integration with SDLC
+        - General Principles
+            - API Should Do One Thing and Do it Well
+            - API Should Be As Small As Possible But No Smaller
+            - Minimize Accessibility of Everything (Classes, Methods etc.)
+            - Names should be self-explanatory
+            - Document religiously
+            - Consider Performance Consequences of API Design Decisions
+            - Minimize mutability of classes
+            - for Methods, avoid long parameter list Three or fewer parameters is ideal.
+                - Two techniques for shortening parameter lists _ Break up method
+                    _ Create helper class to hold parameters

 - [Confidential Computing][Cryptography]
     - Confidential computing is a breakthrough approach to data protection: sensitive workloads are run inside hardware-isolated and runtime-encrypted environments called enclaves.
 Enclaves can protect against threats like malware or rootkits and even rogue administrators and physical intruders.